Mariner 36 in Falmouth in November 2019

 New Steering Pedestal Bars

-Steering Pedestal Instrument Pod
+Steering Pedestal Chartplotter Pod

-A separate instruments web page describes the full set of instruments planned to be installed over time.
+The Navigation Instruments web page describes the full set of instruments planned to be installed over time.